 It is common for a plat to be named in honor of someone, and in this case the Robbs may have chosen to honor Samuel Wilson for his help in the real estate transaction, so the plat was named “Wilson’s Exposition Heights.”
 The name seems inappropriate in some ways, however, because as co-investors, the Robbs had a pioneer history in Seattle and the Wilsons had only just arrived.

 It would seem that even the Robbs were caught up in the AYPE enthusiasm and thought that Seattle would quickly grow and expand out with people living to the northeast.
 It was true that the University District and close-in neighborhoods like Ravenna and Laurelhurst grew and gained population during the years 1906-1909 leading up to the AYP Exposition.
-A portion of Ravenna was large enough to join the city of Seattle in 1907 and Laurelhurst was annexed in 1910.
+A portion of Ravenna had enough population to join the city of Seattle in 1907 and Laurelhurst was annexed in 1910.
 Seattle was growing in those years, but not as far out to the northeast as what is now the Wedgwood and Meadowbrook neighborhoods.